 Digital resources and printables

-With the closure of schools, companies have made these resources (mostly) free of charge.
+With the closure of schools, some of these are also free of charge now.
 There are too many online resources to mention, but here are some brilliant ones.

 Twinkl is amazing because you can turn your home into a classroom for any age group: you'll find everything from seasonal printables for the pre-school set to SEND resources and GCSE worksheets.
-Use the code CVDTWINKLHELPS to access a free month.
+Sign up to an account for access to thousands of printables for free.

 National Geographic Kids